 After the audience all the newlyweds lined up to meet the Pope.

-Just before it was our turn, we were asked our language and told not to kneel.
+Just before it was our turn, we were asked our language and told not to kneel or kiss the ring.

-Well, we couldn’t help it, we kneeled in front of the Holy Father and kissed his ring.
+Well, we couldn’t help it, we knelt in front of the Holy Father and kissed his ring.
 It’s the Pope, how could we not?
 He spoke to us in English.
 Unfortunately, neither of us can remember what he said.
-We could understand him, it wasn’t that.
-But, here we were face to face with John Paul II.
+We could understand him, it wasn’t that, but here we were face to face with Pope John Paul II.
 He was touching our hands and talking to us.

 I can remember his ring, it was very thin.
 I can remember the smell.
 He smelled Pope-y.
 I can’t really explain that one, but it was almost a grandfatherly smell mixed with incense and a bit wintery.
 I can remember the voice and his eyes.
 But, not the words.
 Maybe someday it will come back to me.